Pest270904/Pest270904/README.md

          alt="snake" /></a>
 </div>

-- 🔭 I’m currently studying in University of Information Technology
+- 🔭 I’m currently studying at University of Information Technology
 - 🌱 I’m currently learning Web Development and other programming languages

 ## Languages im using: